kaunel85/ong-bylaws/bylaws.md

 ARTICLE IV: ELECTIONS
 ---------------------
+29. The Parliamentarian of the Chapter shall be appointed by the President.

-29. The groupings of officers and order of elections for general elections shall be as follows:
+30. The groupings of officers and order of elections for general elections shall be as follows:

     - Executive Committee
        1. President (if necessary)